ros4hri/ros4hri-tutorials/interactive-social-robots/README.md

 > to understand how it is used.

-You should immediately see on the console that some faces are indeed detected (if not, try restart the `usb_cam` node: ROS 2 sometimes struggles with large messages like images).
+You should immediately see on the console that some faces are indeed detected

 Let's visualise them: